UpekHansaja/DSA/README.md

 _Data Structures are used to organize and store data to use it in an effective way when performing data operations._

+*Note:*
+Depending on your requirement and project, it is important to choose the right data structure for your project.

+## What is Algorithm?

+Algorithms are step-by-step procedures or sets of rules followed to solve problems or accomplish specific tasks.
+In software engineering, algorithms are essential for performing computations, data processing, and automated reasoning.
+They serve as the backbone for computer programs, determining how data is processed, manipulated, and transformed.

+Algorithm is a set of well-defined instructions to solve a particular problem.
+It takes a set of input(s) and produces the desired output.

+### Example:
+An algorithm to add two numbers:
+ 1. Take two numbers as input.
+ 2. Add numbers using the addition operator (+).
+ 3. Display the result.